roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "I don't know," Cori frowned.
 "I mean, with being selfish and all, I guess you'll just have to do it out of the goodness of your heart.
 Of course, I suppose I could start being selfish after I leave town..."

  Tony pulled the top of her dress down and squeezed her breasts.
 "Yes, after you leave town, please."
-Report_Story #1